Riyatomar14/keyword/README.md

 TPU-tensor processing unit

+3.**SOC(SYSTEM ON A CHIP)**-A System on Chip or an SoC is an integrated circuit that incorporates a majority of components present on a computer.
+As the name suggests, it is an entire system fabricated on a silicon chip.
+The beauty of an SoC is that it integrates all the components on a single substrate.
+In semiconductors, a substrate is a thin film of silicon used to fabricate integrated circuits.
+In contrast to the traditional motherboard, SoC integrates the replaceable components onto a single chip, thereby reducing the size and increasing efficiency.

-3.**CISC[complex instruction set computer]**--closed source like intel and AMD(advanced micro devices).It develop X-86 series under ISA[intruction set arichtecture] in 1978.
+4.**CISC[complex instruction set computer]**--closed source like intel and AMD(advanced micro devices).It develop X-86 series under ISA[intruction set arichtecture] in 1978.

-4.**RISC[reduced instruction set computer]**--close source like ARM[Adavnce risc machine] .It has specific intruction,very fast and efficient.
+5.**RISC[reduced instruction set computer]**--close source like ARM[Adavnce risc machine] .It has specific intruction,very fast and efficient.

-5.**RISC-V**--it is based on RISC principles and develop in 2023 and which is a free open source.
+6.**RISC-V**--it is based on RISC principles and develop in 2023 and which is a free open source. it also have a project called **SHAKTI**.

-6.**KERNEL**--that manages operations between computer and hardware.
+7.**KERNEL**--that manages operations between computer and hardware.

 ![kernel and user space Diagram](https://www.lakesidesoftware.com/wp-content/uploads/2021/03/kernel-mode-vs-user-mode-differences.png)

 ### kernel programing language-
 C,C++,rust

-7.**OPERATING SYSTEM**-
+8.**OPERATING SYSTEM**-
 a.Windows
 b.MacOS

-8.**LINUX**-It is open source operting system made by linus torvalds.Came under UNIX[uniplexed information computer sysytem].
+9.**LINUX**-It is open source operting system made by linus torvalds.Came under UNIX[uniplexed information computer sysytem].

 LINUX has two types of family-